-Margie Knight enters her 21st season as Head Coach of the Salisbury University softball team in 2017.
-Knight owns a 754-159-2 (.825) overall record at Salisbury.
+Margie Knight enters her 24th season as head coach of the Salisbury University softball team in 2020.
+Knight owns an 829-206-2 (.799) overall record at Salisbury.

 In 2016, the Salisbury softball program continued its reign as one of the most steady programs in the nation, making its 21st NCAA tournament appearance and winning its 19th Capital Athletic Conference championship.
 Salisbury advanced to the championship game of its NCAA regional, before seeing the season come to a close.
 The Sea Gulls were honored with seven all-conference performers, six of which were first-team picks.
 Three of those players went on to be first-team All-Americans.